 We prepare students for their preferred transitional pathway whether that is to continue with further education, employment, training or living independently and we use a person-centred approach in our delivery method.
-We are fully committed to our statutory and moral obligation to provide a holistic careers service to students, highlighting the vocational and academic routes to their preferred careers path.
+We are fully committed to our statutory and moral obligation to provide a holistic careers service to students identified in Year 8 onwards, highlighting the vocational and academic routes to their preferred careers path.